-Through outreach, educational forums, inter-faith or inter-cultural dialogues, hosting or joint sponsorship of events, and initiating or joining statements on issues of concern to our community, the JCRC strives to:
+Through outreach, educational forums, films or speakers, inter-faith or inter-cultural dialogues, hosting or joint sponsorship of events, the JCRC engages the community in the following ongoing programs:

-If you’d like to learn more about the Jewish Community Relations Council please contact Lana Onypchuck at firstname.lastname@example.org.
+If you’d like to learn more about the Jewish Community Relations Council please contact Lana Dennis at firstname.lastname@example.org.